TartanLlama/tartanllama.github.io/_posts/2017-01-03-deduction-on-the-left.md

 };
 {% endhighlight %}

-Particularly deviant users can still take a reference to it with `auto&& p = parse()` and implicitly convert using `std::move(p)`, but they deserve whatever befals them as a result.
+Particularly deviant users can still take a reference to it with `auto&& p = parse()` and implicitly convert using `std::move(p)`, but they deserve whatever befalls them as a result.

 ----------------------------